deta/space-docs/src/pages/docs/en/learn/why-personal-cloud.md

 If the company decides it's not worth it to keep the app running and shuts down the infrastructure, users lose access.
 They also can't easily interact with, extend, or delete their own application data.
 Or add a custom domain, or more RAM to a sluggish service.

+They can install and uninstall apps on a whim, with full access to everything (except the code).
+They can inspect, modify, extend, and export all their data.
+They can even run their own code, to plug into everything that's already there.

+They can just write code for an app, and then publish it to the world.

 On the personal cloud, this all changes.

 Everything belonging to a user is right their in front of them, under their fine-grained control.
 They can view, edit, extend and export all their data, as well as store new stuff.
 They can spin up new scripts and services.
 Since it's all in one place, it can integrate directly.
 And lastly, for users who are also developers, the control is extremely powerful: everything is raw material to build and explore with.

 In this way, a personal cloud is like a personal computer.

+## New possibilities

 ## A personal space, and a portal to the world